CLOSED: Open call for nominations for Artes Mundi 9

 In a shared statement, the Artes Mundi 8 jury said: “When times are tough it is sometimes not safe to talk about politics explicitly and Apichatpong Weerasethakul provides us with some subtle tools of resistance: the methodology of camouflage demonstrated in Invisibility is a powerful weapon in these turbulent times.
 While in the west Weerasethakul is better known as a feature film director, the jury wished to pay homage to the vigorous interrogation in his gallery work of filmmaking, storytelling and the political and social position of the artist.”

 The Artes Mundi 8 jury were Oliver Basciano, International Editor, ArtReview; Laura Raicovich, independent curator based in New York City; Mami Kataoka, Deputy Director and Chief Curator, Mori Art Museum, Tokyo and Anthony Shapland, Creative Director, g39, Cardiff.

 Nominations for Artes Mundi 9 can be made by curators, artists, writers, critics, gallerists, art historians, or by any member of the public who is involved in or interested in the visual arts.
-They must be made via the following form:

 For all press enquiries please contact: